 Chipped, cracked, or broken teeth don’t warrant emergency services unless there are severe symptoms attached.
 Call your general dentist in this case.

 If a filling has come loose or off, seal the area with sugarless gum or over the counter dental cement.
 If a crown has dislodged, glue it back in place with dental cement and see your family dentist.
 Emergency dental services will likely not be necessary unless there is extreme pain or swelling.

 Rinse your mouth with a warm water rinse and gently floss around the affected area, ensuring that a lodged piece of food is not causing the pain.
 If the toothache persists and the pain becomes unmanageable, then call your dentist.

-A dental abscess can appear is a painful, pimple-like swelling on your gums, but you may just experience unusual pain and possible jaw swelling with no signs of a bump.
-If you do notice any of these symptoms, rinse your mouth with salt water and immediately contact your dentist immediately.
+A dental abscess can appear as a painful, pimple-like swelling on your gums, but you may just experience unusual pain and possible jaw swelling with no signs of a bump.
+If you do notice any of these symptoms, rinse your mouth with salt water and immediately contact your dentist.
 Abscesses can lead to serious problems if they aren’t treated immediately.

 Our regular business hours are Monday through Thursday from 7 am to 7 pm, Friday 7 am to 5 pm, and Saturday 7 am to 3 pm.
 However, we have dentists on call for emergency services for current patients 24 hours a day, 7 days a week.

 Call us today and we’ll do our best to fit you into our schedule the same day.